umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Magic-Strings/index.md

 ## Dictionary Items

-For multi-lingual websites, rather than hard-coding labels like form field captions, a dictionary key can be entered as, for example, `#MyKey`.
+For multi-lingual websites, rather than hard-coding labels like form field captions, a dictionary key can be entered as `#MyKey`.
 When the form is rendered, the placeholder will be replaced by the value of the dictionary item identified by the key, according to the current language.

 ## Session & Cookies